ercius/openNCEM/README.rst

 License
 =======

+    ``ncempy`` is dual licensed under GPLv3 and MIT.
+The io module is the only part released under MIT to improve interoperability with other packages.

     This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or